Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Sunset in Granada | ©calabria_7

-Also, as it is low season, you won't find thousands of tourists around and this allows you to experience the best of the city without stress.
-Take advantage of this unique opportunity to visit one of the most beautiful cities in the world, it is the ideal time to do so as the heat in the high season months can be oppressive, whereas January allows you to do and see as much as you want in comfort.
+Besides, being low season, tourism decreases considerably and you will be able to enjoy the city comfortably.
+Take advantage of this unique opportunity to visit one of the most beautiful cities in the world.
+It is the ideal time to do so, as the heat in the high season months can be suffocating.
+Here are the top 10 best things to do in Granada in January.

-When we talk about Granada, the first thing that comes to mind is the marvellous set of monuments, palaces, walls and gardens of the Alhambra.
+When we talk about Granada, the first thing that comes to mind is the marvellous set of monuments, palaces, walls and gardens that make up the Alhambra.
 It has been the residence of kings and sultans since the 13th century and dazzles all who visit it.

 Book your tickets to the Alhambra